trionteam/trionteamnet.github.io/_projects/ponorka.md

 It'has been a long time since the game was released.
 Since we have learned a lot about coding, graphics and design (e.g. that we should not put dark blue text on black background), but _Ponorka_ stil has a special place in our hearts.
-If you would like to be part of the nostalgia, you can [download the game on Itch.io](https://trionteam.itch.io/ponorka) - it still runs on Windows 10.
+If you would like to be part of the nostalgia, you can [download the game from Itch.io](https://trionteam.itch.io/ponorka) - it still runs on Windows 10.